marcospgp/chainference/README.md

 However, servers can still associate prompts to the address they are sending the response to.

 So the possibility of users creating temporary addresses to receive responses at should be investigated - some sort of proxying.

+### Encryption

+Future improvements in encrypted inference may allow us to have servers running inference on prompts without being able to see its plain text contents, and perhaps also for the response.